-The main strategy should be to deeply examine the purpose of the existence of a brand.
-Engagement is not an effective measure of success of your content simply because it is not easy to sustain and susceptible to copy.
-However, engagement of course is absolutely necessary as it brings people to you.
+The main strategy should be to examine the purpose of a brand.
+Engagement is not an effective measure of success of your content simply because it is not easy to sustain or susceptible to copy.
+However, engagement is also absolutely necessary as it brings people to you.

 In contrast to engagement, gaining trust for your brand is fairly difficult.
-If we were to describe trust in this context, it would be how the consumers see your brand, how they see the people behind the brand or working for the brand and how they feel about it.
+If we were to describe brand trust, it would be how the consumers see and feel about your brand and the people behind it.

 Trust is vital for success as it makes you the reliable choice for consumers.
-Once the trust is built, your brand sustains because people buy it.
+Once the trust is built, your brand is sustainable because people buy it.
 Ubiquity is the key to gaining trust.
-In simpler words, your content needs to cover different channels.
-For instance, you have a very convincing content on your blog but hardly three people read it.
-What is the use then?
-You need to bring out content to the public in diversified ways.
-Rather than just posting words, start effective conversations, use images, share valuable information from a different kind of brand not related to your agenda.
-Your content should move from social to physical, from words on the computer to words from the mouth.
+Your content needs to cover different channels.
+For instance, you have a very convincing article on your blog but only three people read it.
+What is the use of it then?
+You need to bring the content to the people.
+Rather than just posting words, start effective conversations, use images, share valuable information from a different brand not related to your agenda.
+Your content should move from social to physical, from words on the computer to words of mouth.

-Truth is people respond well to people.
-You can get a catchy slogan or a vivid design, but it might still be less effective then people’s favorite movie star speaking.
+Truth is when people respond well to people.
+You can create a catchy slogan or a vivid design, but it might still be less effective then a favorite movie star.
 People create affinity to your brand.
-Instead of just focusing on content, share that focus on who is going to say it.
-You can find out people within your brand to do that.
-Do a bit of search to find out unique things about them and use that to describe your brand:
+Instead of just focusing on content, share the focus on who is going to use it.
+You can discover people within your brand to do that.
+Do a bit of search to find out things about them and use that to help promote your brand:

-- Another person is Twitter savvy.
-Make them do live tweets once a week where they answer questions about your brand.
+- A person is Twitter savvy.
+Have them do live tweets once a week where they answer questions about your brand.

 - Someone in your brand has a funny bone.
 They can engage people with their humor.
-People will laugh and get more comfortable.
-Eventually, trusting your brand more.
+People let their guard down when they laugh and feel more comfortable.
+Eventually, they will trust your brand even more.

 Loyalty is the Sweet Fruit of Successful Content Marketing

-Loyalty for some means how many people return to their page or website.
-And building this loyalty needs a bit of focus and research.
-You need to define your goals for example a certain number of shares than work on attributes that achieve this goal.
-You need to use the content that works for you, that which ropes in consumers for your brand.
-It could be a GIF or a video.
+Loyalty often means how many people return to a website.
+And building this loyalty needs focus and research.
+You need to define your goals and work on achieving them.
+Use content that works for you, what makes consumers trust your brand?
+It could be an idea, a GIF or a video.
 You will have to figure out what content gets you loyalty.
 And that requires patience.
 You do not need to switch between content if one thing is not working.
 Give it time, and see if it gains momentum.
 Content Marketing Institute founder Joe Pulizzi puts this in this way:

 “The sheer majority of brands will continue to crash and burn with their content creation and distribution efforts.
 Simply put, most brands resist telling a truly differentiated story, and even those that do tell one aren’t consistent or patient enough to build loyal audiences over time.”

-With our analysis of how to create effective content that helps create trust and loyalty and engages people, you can understand the long term benefits of correct content marketing.
-Keep in mind that engagement creates a way for trust and trust eventually leads to loyalty and that is what your aim should be.
-And be sure to get creative with the content, so long as you do it for the right audience in the right way.
-The success of content is the success of your brand.
-And putting out successful content will take a bit of effort on your part.
-Planning, searching and then implementing the content that is best for you will likely deliver the results you want.
-Simply putting out content will not cut the chase.
-Remember we live in the digital age, and the content online is enormous.
-And we do not want to be inconspicuous.
-We want to stand out in order to get trust and loyalty.
+Creating content can help create trust and loyalty and engage people.
+It allows you to also understand the long term benefits of good content marketing.
+The success of good content is the success of your brand.
+And putting out successful content might take a bit of effort on your part.
+Planning, searching and then implementing what is best for your site will likely deliver the results you want.
+And remember, you will need to stand out and engage people in order to get trust and loyalty from your clients.